 - Time Management

-Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
-This is the reason our study skills tutors in the Hartford and New Haven region consider the bigger picture.
-Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
-This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.
+Getting a passing grade on a test or exam is one thing, but academic achievement is much more than numbers alone.
+This is why our study skills tutors in the Hartford and New Haven region take a look at the larger picture.
+We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.

 Our study skills program focuses on techniques for smarter studying, including: